Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 before any of his inventions could be properly realized,

-keeping them artists in the Beatles' favour for a little while longer.
+Keeping them artists in the Beatles' favour for a little while longer.

-Oh, that's so disappointing.
+Oh, that's so disappoint.

 You're so close.